What is supraventricular tachycardia (SVT)?

 During an episode of SVT, the heart's electrical system doesn't work right, causing the heart to beat very fast.
 The heart beats at least 100 beats a minute and may reach 300 beats a minute.
 After treatment or on its own, the heart usually returns to a normal rate of about 60 to 100 beats a minute.

 SVT may start and end quickly, and you may not have symptoms.
 SVT becomes a problem when it happens often, lasts a long time, or causes symptoms.

 SVT is also called atrial tachycardia, paroxysmal supraventricular tachycardia (PSVT), or paroxysmal atrial tachycardia (PAT).

-What causes SVT?
+What causes it?

+Most episodes of SVT are caused by faulty electrical connections in the heart.
 Some types of SVT may run in families, such as Wolff-Parkinson-White syndrome.
-Other types of SVT may be caused by certain health problems, medicines, or surgery.
+SVT also can be caused by certain health problems, heart and lung medicines, or surgery.

 What are the symptoms?

 When your heart is beating fast from SVT, you may feel a fluttering in your chest (palpitations) and have a fast pulse.
 You may feel anxious and lightheaded, be short of breath, and feel discomfort in the chest.
 Some people with SVT have no symptoms.

 How is it diagnosed?